ZDPLI/TestRepart/README.md

 python webui.py        # Gradio web interface
 ```

-Then open `frontend/index.html` in a browser to interact with the placeholder chatbot interface.
+Then open `frontend/index.html` in a browser to interact with the chatbot interface.